WarppAudio/warpp-audio-waapi-tools/Source/reverb-mixing-helper/README.md

 ⚠️ **Before You Begin**:
 - It's recommended to move sounds you want to test into a separate/test work unit
-- The script does not set "override parent" checkbox in the user-defined aux sends window

 ### 📥 Loading Sounds